jaganthoutam/enterprise-ai-document-platform/readme.md

 - **AI Analysis Panel**:
   ```
   SUMMARY
-  This agreement outlines the terms of service between ACME Corporation
+  This agreement outlines the terms of service between THOUTAM Corporation
   and the client, including service level requirements, payment terms,
   confidentiality provisions, and termination conditions.
   ```